School of Public Health graduate students follow policy guidelines and procedures outlined by both OHSU and PSU.

 - Students whose enrollment services are managed by PSU must apply to graduate through Banweb by the first Friday of the anticipated term of graduation, and pay the PSU graduation fee.
 Students graduating from multiple degrees in one term must apply for each one separately.
-More information and detailed instructions are on the Office of Graduate Studies website here.
+More information and detailed instructions are on the PSU Graduate School website here.

 Convocation, hooding, and commencement ceremonies are held in early (OHSU) and mid (PSU) June.
 Graduate students who have applied for a degree during the fall, winter, or spring of the current academic year, or for the summer term immediately following, may participate in the events.
 The SPH Graduation & Ceremonies page contains past ceremony details, as well as information on ordering regalia, ceremony photography, and answers to frequently asked questions.

 Diplomas are mailed to the graduate after the degree has been posted to the student’s official academic transcript.
 Diploma distribution occurs through the university Registrar’s Offices.